Team Semantics and Independence Notions in Quantum Physics: Logical Properties of Teams

 \subsection{Relationships between the Properties}

-We present several logical consequences of independence logic and demonstrate how they can be interpreted in the context of empirical and hidden variables teams.
+We present several logical consequences of independence logic and demonstrate how they can be interpreted in the context of empirical and hidden-variable teams.
 In many cases we can derive the logical consequence relation from the axioms of Definition~\ref{axioms}.
-Semantic proofs we adapt from~\cite{MR3038040},
+Semantic proofs are due to~\cite{MR3038040},

 It should be noted that logical consequence in independence logic is in principle a highly complex concept.
 For example, it cannot be axiomatized because the set of G\"odel numbers of valid sentences (of even dependence logic\footnote{This observation is essentially due to A. Ehrenfeucht, see~\cite{MR0143691}.}) is non-arithmetical.
 Even the implication problem for the independence atoms is undecidable~\cite{MR1358026}, while for dependence atoms it is decidable~\cite{MR0421121}.
-Part of the problem is that there is an infinite team satisfying a formula (e.g. $x\perp y\wedge y\perp z$) such that no finite subteam satisfies the particular formula.
-Logical implication between finite conjunctions of independence atoms is, however, recursively axiomatizable, as it can be reduced to logical consequence in first order logic by introducing a new predicate symbol.
+Logical implication between finite conjunctions of independence atoms is, however, recursively axiomatizable, as it can be reduced to logical consequence in first-order logic by introducing a new predicate symbol.

 Because of the complexity of logical consequence, it is important to accumulate good examples.
-We claim that the below examples arising from quantum mechanics are illustrative examples and guide us in finding a more systematic approach.
+We claim that the below examples arising from quantum mechanics are illustrative examples and may guide us in finding a more systematic approach.

 \begin{lemma} $\=(\vec{x}\vec{z},\vec{y})\entails \bigwedge_{i<n} y_i\perp_{\vec{x}\vec{z}}\{y_j \mid j\neq i\}$. \end{lemma}

 In words, if a hidden-variable team supports weak determinism, then it supports outcome independence.